arozec/matrix-code-rain/README.md

 To use, invoque matrix_code_rain.py in a terminal.
 If you experience stuttering, try decreasing the number of frames per second with the -f option.

-### known bugs

-on mac os x and python 3.4.3, the argument parser can not display the help (not tested on other OS).